 Conclusion

-Open banking is still fairly new to the banking industry.
+Open banking is still fairly new to the financial services industry.
 But financial institutions are already talking about taking the next step — Open Finance.
 Open Banking initiatives apply primarily to payment accounts.
-Now it's time to apply this concept to all accounts so that consumers can get a holistic view of their personal finances and financial data.
+Now it's time to apply this concept to all accounts so that consumers can get a holistic view of their personal financial management and financial data.
 There is no reason why the new services, technologies, and benefits of Open Banking cannot be applied to other financial accounts such as mortgages, investments, pensions, and insurance.